mattrussi/gitlab-com-runbooks/docs/config_management/alerts/ComponentResourceRunningOut_disk_space.md

 ## Alert Behavior

-This alert is rare and if triggered, should be investigated, as it may lead to the fullfilment of the available disk space on a node, which could trigger other incidents with higher Severity.
+This alert is rare and if triggered, should be investigated, as it may lead to a service running out of available disk space, which could trigger other incidents with higher Severity.
 It is not recommended to silence this alert.

 ## Severities